hindutva/hindutva.github.io/content/paganology/mediterranian/spqr.md

   - Brought Caligula, son of Germanicus, to Capri.
 Played with his mind, while grooming him to be a possible successor.
 Named Caligula and very young grandson Gemellus as joint successors.
 - Caligula (boot straps), son of celebrated general Germanicus, grandson of general Drusus, raised for his first 7 years in various military camps.
   - Traumatically witnessed the murder of his father, exile and imprisonment of family.
 Grew up in confinement, brought to Capri and supposedly made to participate in whimsical activities by Tiberius, besides being groomed to succeed.
-  - Sidelined Gemellus, making him adapted son and heir instead.
+  - Sidelined Gemellus, making him adopted son and heir instead.